-Dong Yi Culture was the Root of the Xia's Culture.
+Dong Yi Culture was the Root of the Xia Culture.

-The Xia Dynasty (about 2070-1600BCE) was the first dynasty in China to be described in ancient historical chronicles, such as Bamboo Annals, Classic of History and Records of the Grand Historian.
-The dynasty was established by the Great Yu after the legendary King Shun, the last of the Five Kings, gave his throne to him.
-The Great Yu and King Shun were offspring of the Di Jun People.
-The Xia covered an area of northern Henan, southern Hebei and Shanxi and western Shaanxi provinces, along the Yellow River.
+The Xia Dynasty (about 2070-1600BCE) was the first dynasty in China to be described in ancient historical chronicles, such as Bamboo Annals and Classic of History, both were written during the Zhou Dynasty, and Records of the Grand Historian (written during 109-91BCE).
+The dynasty was established by the Great Yu, an offspring of the Di Jun People, during about 4500 years BP.
+The Xia covered an area of northern Henan, southern Hebei, southern Shanxi and western Shaanxi provinces, along the Yellow River.
+Literally, "Xia" means a big land (nation) of ceremony and decorum.
 The Xia was later succeeded by the Shang Dynasty (1600-1046BCE).